An Analysis of the Influence of Transfer Learning When Measuring the Tortuosity of Blood Vessels: An approach for improving tortuosity estimation

 \section{An approach for improving tortuosity estimation}

-The previous experiments have shown that a fine-tuning step involving approximately ten images is necessary for partially correcting the morphometry biases of the considered off-the-shelf networks.
-One drawback of this approach is that manually labeling vessels is a burdensome task.
-This is specially true for 3D images.
+The previous experiments have shown that a fine-tuning step involving at least ten images is necessary for partially correcting the morphometry biases of the considered off-the-shelf networks.
+One drawback of this approach is that manually labeling blood vessels is a burdensome task.
 Thus, in many situations, annotating a large number of blood vessels may be prohibitive.
-Furthermore, there is no guarantee that a fine-tuning step with additional images will work for every dataset and network architecture since it is not clear to which extent our experiments can be generalized.
+Furthermore, there is no guarantee that a fine-tuning step with additional samples will work for every dataset and network architecture since it is not clear to which extent our experiments can be generalized.
 Another difficulty with the fine-tuning approach happens when the off-the-shelf network needs to generalize better towards tortuous vessels.
 In this regard, tortuous vessels are usually disease markers.
 Therefore, it becomes harder to optimize a network to increase its generalization capability since more effort is needed to develop, image, and label samples containing tortuous vessels.
 Thus, it is beneficial to develop approaches for increasing the generalizability of a network using \emph{as few manual labelings as possible}.

 Training CNNs usually requires large amounts of labeled data.
 This problem motivated the development of several data augmentation techniques over the years.
 Data augmentation techniques allow a network to learn patterns that are not present in the original data and, consequently, to improve its generalizability.
 We propose a methodology for increasing the generalization capability of a network specialized in segmenting non-tortuous blood vessels.
-This is done by applying data augmentation to a set of non-tortuous vessels using elastic transformations \cite{Simard2003}, a type of transformation capable of distorting vessels and giving them a more tortuous appearance.
+This is done by applying data augmentation to the set of non-tortuous vessels using elastic transformations \cite{Simard2003}, a type of transformation capable of distorting the blood vessels and giving them a more tortuous appearance.